sheaves/sheaves.github.io/me.md

   \[[arXiv:2502.17305](https://arxiv.org/abs/2502.17305){:target="_blank"}\]

 I plan to write more about them on this site in the near future.

-I am currently **open to work** and am seeking research scientist positions in interpretability, alignment and theory of language models.

 ### Other AI/ML papers
 - Dependently typed knowledge graphs